 - Mono-unsaturated fats such as olive oil and rapeseed oil.

-- Omega 3 fatty acids.
-These come mainly from oily fish such as pilchards, sardines, salmon mackerel and fresh (not tinned) tuna.
-Some omega 3 fatty acids are found in various plant foods and vegetable oils.
+- Omega-3 fatty acids.
+These come mainly from oily fish such as pilchards, sardines, salmon, mackerel and fresh (not tinned) tuna.
+Omega 3 fatty acids are also present in some nuts and seeds, especially linseeds.

-Unsaturated fats are 'good fats' as they are less likely to raise your cholesterol level.
-Omega 3 fatty acids are also thought to help prevent heart disease and may help to improve our health in other ways.
-See separate leaflet called 'Cholesterol' which gives more details about reducing your cholesterol level.
+Omega-3 fatty acids may help prevent heart disease and improve our health in other ways.
+See separate leaflet called Cholesterol which gives more details about reducing your cholesterol level.